 I did throw out a number of terms when it came to fish tank heater construction so I can be a little more detailed here.
 A submersible aquarium heater will typically be constructed with the following materials:

-Highly quality glass like what you see with the Eheim and heaters are durable glass that is resistant to thermal shock and less prone to exploding like above.
-They can still crack if dropped or hit by a rock, but it normal operation they should be fine, especially if they are placed in a safe area like a sump.
+Highly quality glass like what you see with the Eheim and heaters is durable glass that is resistant to thermal shock and less prone to exploding like above.
+They can still crack if dropped or hit by a rock, but in normal operation, they should be fine, especially if they are placed in a safe area like a sump.

 Titanium heaters like the Finnex heaters are virtually indestructible and great for tanks with larger fish.
 They also tend to be the most expensive of the lot.

-How Many Watts Does My Aquarium Heater Need to Be?
+How Many Watts Does It Need to Be?

 |10 G||30 Watts|